 What Exelon and ComEd Don’t Want You to Know

-With electricity costs making up the first or second largest expense for BOMA/Chicago buildings, it’s crucial that we continue shedding light on Exelon and ComEd’s proposed legislation which, with its latest proposal introduced on November 15, would raise electricity rates $24 billion statewide over the next 23 years.
-BOMA/Chicago buildings alone – making up 5% of ComEd’s energy load – can expect to pay an increase of an estimated $417 million during that time.
+With electricity costs making up the first or second largest expense for BOMA/Chicago buildings, it’s crucial that we continue shedding light on Exelon and ComEd’s proposed legislation which would raise electricity rates a whopping $8 billion over the next ten years.
+BOMA/Chicago buildings alone – making up 5% of ComEd’s energy load – can expect to pay an increase of an estimated $385 million.

-More than likely you don’t have time to pour through the tedious and complex legislation (the most recent amendment was 446 pages in fact) so here are some basic facts that we suspect Exelon and ComEd don’t want you to know:
+More than likely you don’t have time to pour through the tedious and complex legislation, so here are some basic facts that we suspect Exelon and ComEd don’t want you to know:

 - Exelon is a publicly-traded, profitable company demanding a bailout.
 Buildings certainly don’t get a bailout, so why should a massive corporation that profited $2 billion last year and increased shareholder profits get one?

 - Exelon’s plants have secured billions of dollars in contracts and subsidies.
 Despite claiming poor-performing nuclear plants, Exelon has secured over $4 billion in long-term contracts and subsidies for its nuclear plants.

 - The numbers aren’t there now and won’t ever be if the rate increases are passed.
 Not only has Exelon failed to be forthcoming with all revenues at its nuclear plants, the rate increase proposal erodes public disclosure mandates and allows Exelon to keep ratepayer bailout money even if their nuclear plants are profitable.
 No trueup based on actual profitability would be required.